-SAX6: Improving connectivity
+SAX5: Improving connectivity

-Over the Plan period, opportunities will be sought to make the town safer and more accessible, and to contribute to the health and well-being of residents, through the provision of safe and attractive pedestrian and cycle routes, public rights of way and crossings, suitable for all users, in particular linking housing areas to the town centre and station.
+Over the Plan period, opportunities will be sought to make the town safer and more accessible, and to contribute to the health and well-being of residents, through the provision of safe and attractive pedestrian and cycle routes, public rights of way and crossings, suitable for all users, in particular linking new and existing housing areas to the town centre and station.
 Development should maximise walking and cycling through its location and design.